Science makes change possible.

 Big firsts and funds.

-Following a key laboratory breakthrough, we received our first federal grant from the Advanced Research Projects Agency to produce our next-gen battery material.
+Following a key laboratory breakthrough, we received our first federal grant from the Advanced Research Projects Agency - Energy to produce our next-gen battery material.
 We also signed our first development partnership with automotive leader, BMW.

 2014